| |

 • Peel the potatoes and cut them into 2-inch pieces.

-• Put potatoes in a medium saucepan and cover with water.
+• Put the potatoes in a large saucepan and cover with water.
+Add 2 tablespoons of kosher salt.
 Bring to a boil over medium-high heat.
-Cover, reduce heat to medium, and boil for about 20 minutes, or until potatoes are fork tender.
+Cover, reduce the heat to medium, and boil for about 20 minutes, or until potatoes are fork-tender.
 Drain well and transfer to a large bowl.

 Nutrition